A Brief Guide to Futurism Art Movement

 As it often occurs in the ever-changing world of art, through rejection and destruction of older forms of culture; new concepts, perspectives, ideals and ideas are born.
 Futurism art movement was a 20th-century product of the need for breaking off with the traditional styles and the insatiable desire for modernity.
 It was a celebration of technology, power and modern life and an attempt to demonstrate the beauty of the machine, speed, violence and change.
 Aside from the artistic perspectives, Futurism also carried a strain of politics embedded within the movement, in fact, it was one of the most politicized art forms of the twentieth century.
-Even though the movement did create some architecture, most of its artist worked in traditional media such as painting, sculpture graphic design, interior design, film, theater, music, ceramics or industrial design, and their eclectic style was much inspired by Post-Impressionism.
+Even though the movement did create some architecture, most of its artists worked in traditional media such as painting, sculpture, graphic design, interior design, film, theater, music, ceramics or industrial design, and their eclectic style was much inspired by Post-Impressionism.
 One of the most famous Futurism artists, Carlo Carrà, stated:

 Another unique aspect of this radical movement is that it wasn’t immediately identified with a distinctive style, its adherents worked in an eclectic manner, displaying influences from various aspects of Post-Impressionism, Symbolism and Divisionism.
 It was Marinetti’s manifesto from 1909 which announced Futurism and its goal of discarding the art of the past and celebrating change, originality, and innovation in society.
 Alas, the over-empowered enthusiasm for modernity and the machine ultimately led to the celebration of the arrival of the First World War and welcomed Fascism.